elastic/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

     defaultSearchOperator := "OR" // string | The default operator to use for the simple_query_string. (optional) (default to "OR") fields := []string{"Inner_example"} // []string | The fields to return in the `attributes` key of the response. (optional) filter := "filter_example" // string | A KQL string that you filter with an attribute from your saved object.
 It should look like `savedObjectType.attributes.title: \"myTitle\"`.
-However, if you used a direct attribute of a saved object, such as `updatedAt`, you must define your filter, for example, `savedObjectType.updatedAt > 2018-12-22`.  (optional) hasReference := map[string][]openapiclient.FindRulesHasReferenceParameter{ ... } // FindRulesHasReferenceParameter | Filters the rules that have a relation with the reference objects with a specific type and identifier. (optional) page := int32(1) // int32 | The page number to return. (optional) (default to 1) perPage := int32(20) // int32 | The number of rules to return per page. (optional) (default to 20) search := "search_example" // string | An Elasticsearch simple_query_string query that filters the objects in the response. (optional)
+However, if you used a direct attribute of a saved object, such as `updatedAt`, you must define your filter, for example, `savedObjectType.updatedAt > 2018-12-22`.  (optional) hasReference := *openapiclient.NewFindRulesHasReferenceParameter() // FindRulesHasReferenceParameter | Filters the rules that have a relation with the reference objects with a specific type and identifier. (optional) page := int32(1) // int32 | The page number to return. (optional) (default to 1) perPage := int32(20) // int32 | The number of rules to return per page. (optional) (default to 20) search := "search_example" // string | An Elasticsearch simple_query_string query that filters the objects in the response. (optional)